Deep Likelihood Network for Image Restoration with Multiple Degradation Levels: Deep Likelihood Network

 \subsection{Likelihood Assured by A Recursive Module}

-In this subsection, we present our method for generalizing current image restoration networks to handle a spectrum of degradation settings.
-As depicted in Figure~\ref{fig:2a}, given an off-the-shelf image restoration network (\ie the reference), the output of one middle layer is denoted by $z_i=g({y_i})$ and we also denote $\hat{x}_i = h(z_i)$, which means the reference network $f = h\circ g$ is regarded as the composition of two functions, or in other words two sub-networks.
+In this subsection, we present our method for generalizing image restoration networks to handling a spectrum of degradation settings.
+As depicted in Figure~\ref{fig:2a}, given an off-the-shelf image restoration network (\ie, the reference architecture), the output of an intermediate layer is denoted by $z_i=g({y_i})$ and we also denote $\hat{x}_i = h(z_i)$, which means the reference network $f = h\circ g$ is regarded as the composition of two functions, or in other words two sub-networks.

-Partially inspired by deep image prior~\cite{Ulyanov2018}, we substitue $\hat{x}$ with $h(z)$ in the fidelity term and eliminate the regularization term, since some implicit prior can be characterized by the sub-network $h$.
-In contrast to~\cite{Ulyanov2018}, we assume there exist a unified $h$ suitable for all possible inputs but for each of them a specific $z$ should be learned with an optimization algorithm.
-In this regard, the formulation in Eqn.~(\ref{eq:3.2}) can be rewritten as,
+Partially inspired by deep image prior~\cite{Ulyanov2018}, we substitute $\hat{x}$ with $h(z)$ in the fidelity term and eliminate the explicit regularization term, since some implicit priors can be characterized by the sub-network $h$.
+In contrast to~\cite{Ulyanov2018}, we assume there exists a unified $h$ suitable to all possible inputs, but, for each of them, a specific $z$ should be learned with an optimization algorithm.
+In this regard, the formulation in Eqn.~(\ref{eq:3.2}) can further be rewritten as

-Since the reference $f$ is definitely differentiable, $h$ and further the objective function in~(\ref{eq:3.4}) is differentiable w.r.t. $z$.
+Since the reference $f$ is differentiable, $h$ and the whole objective function in~(\ref{eq:3.4}) are both differentiable w.r.t. $z$.
 Therefore, we can simply use a stochastic gradient descent algorithm to pursue $\hat{z}_i$.
-We here choose ADAM~\cite{Kingma2015} for this task and keep all of its hyper-parameters except for the learning rate as default, see~(\ref{eq:3.4.1}) for more details.
-Such computation procedure can be cast into a recursive module and incorporated directly into any network.
-At the $k$-th iteration, $\Delta z_i^{(k)}$ is calculated and added to the current estimation for approaching $\hat z_i$, that is $\hat z_i \leftarrow z_i^{(0)} + \sum_k \Delta z_i^{(k)}$.
-In theory, as long as $z_i^{(0)} = g(y_i)$ is set, an update of estimation on such learning dynamics targets at superior architectures than the reference~\cite{Combes2018}.
-Once an expected $\hat z_i$ is gained as described, $\mathcal L_{rec}$ or an overall loss can be similarly minimized as usual, by evaluating the difference between $h(\hat z_i)$ and $x_i$.
+Here we choose ADAM~\cite{Kingma2015} for this task, and we keep all its hyper-parameters except for the learning rate as default, see Eqn.~(\ref{eq:3.4.1}) for more details.
+Such a computation procedure of using ADAM to update and pursue $\hat{z}_i$ can be cast into a recursive module and incorporated directly into any image restoration architecture.
+That is, at the $k$-th iteration, $\Delta \hat z_i^{(k)}$ is calculated in the network and added to the previous estimation to obtain $\hat z_i^{(k)}=\hat z_i^{(k-1)} + \Delta \hat z_i^{(k)}$.
+In principle, as long as $\hat z_i^{(0)} = g(y_i)$ is set, an update of the estimation leads to a superior model to the reference~\cite{Combes2018}.
+After $K$ rounds of recursive computations, $\mathcal L_{rec}$ can be evaluated by calculating the norm of the difference between the final restoration result $\hat x_i^{(K-1)}=h(\hat z_i^{(K-1)})$ and the corresponding groundtruth $x_i$.
+Note that, although a set of $\hat{x}_i^{(k)}$, for $k=0,\ldots,K-1$, are sequentially calculated for $y_i$, only the last one (\ie, $\hat{x}_i^{(K-1)})$ will be taken as the final output.